Lilly Reale: International career

 Reale was first called into training camp with the United States national under-15 team in 2017.
 She played international friendly matches for the under-15 and under-16 teams in 2018 and the under-17 team the following year.
-While in college, Reale started for the under-20s at the 2022 CONCACAF Women's U-20 Championship, winning the United States won.
+While in college, Reale started for the under-20s at the 2022 CONCACAF Women's U-20 Championship, winning the tournament.
 She competed with the team at the 2022 FIFA U-20 Women's World Cup, where they did not advance out of the group stage.
 She played friendlies for the under-23 team in 2023.
-She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
-In May 2025, Reale was called up to the under-23 team for a set of friendlies against Germany, scoring in the first game.
+She was called up by Emma Hayes into Futures Camp, practicing concurrently with the senior national team, in January 2025.
+In May 2025, Reale was called up to the under-23 team for two friendlies against Germany, scoring in the first game.

 Hayes gave Reale her first senior national team call-up in June 2025.
 She made her senior debut in the June 26 friendly against the Republic of Ireland, playing the full match and assisting Alyssa Thompson in the 4–0 win.
+She was named the U.S. Soccer Young Female Player of the Year following her early senior caps and her rookie season with Gotham FC.